mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 ![code section play](/img/tflite/code_section_play.png){: .center-block :}

 ### Generate data
 {% highlight javascript linenos %}
 %tensorflow_version 2.x
 {% endhighlight %}

-First, we are making sure that we are using the latest TensorFlow (at the time of writing it was `V2.1`, but you can only choose major versions, 1 or 2).
+First, we are making sure that we are using the latest TensorFlow (at the time of writing the latest version is `2.1`, but you can only choose major versions, 1 or 2).

 {% highlight javascript linenos %}
 import numpy as np
 import tensorflow as tf
 from tensorflow import keras